 - Agree to set regular meetings during core hours even if not everyone expects to be in the meetings.
 This assures if questions come up during the meetings, they can be quickly answered.

-- Agree on timing for sprint planning, retrospectives and other planning activities.
+- Agree on timing for sprint planning, retrospectives, and other planning activities.
 The more standardized the timing for these meetings, the more likely they will be to be integrated into individual routines.

 - Learn and respect cultural viewpoints across the team, festivals, language preferences.
 Plan to share status around holidays, common activities, etc.

-- Encourage an atmosphere of fun, respect and collaboration.
+- Encourage an atmosphere of fun, respect, and collaboration.

 This is a lot to accomplish in any timeframe, much less a day or a few hours.
 Project kickoffs must be carefully planned and managed.
 They could and often should take more than a day.
 We’ve had initial meetings, including initial work, take as long as a week.
-Once you have dealt with the to and from aspects of the travel, the rest is relatively inexpensive – so don’t push to shorten the time more than necessary.
+Once you have dealt with them to and from aspects of the travel, the rest is relatively inexpensive – so don’t push to shorten the time more than necessary.